MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/calculated-rollup-attributes.md

 |3|Formula column|

-Formula, Calculated, and rollup columns are based on existing column types that inherit from <xref:Microsoft.Xrm.Sdk.Metadata.AttributeMetadata>.
+Formula, calculated, and rollup columns are based on existing column types that inherit from <xref:Microsoft.Xrm.Sdk.Metadata.AttributeMetadata>.
 The following types of column have new properties:

 - <xref:Microsoft.Xrm.Sdk.Metadata.BooleanAttributeMetadata>
 - <xref:Microsoft.Xrm.Sdk.Metadata.DateTimeAttributeMetadata>